DustinJSilk/dinero.go/README.md

   myDinero := dinero.NewDinero(1000, currency.USD)
 }
 ```

+Dinero.go also provides convinience methods `int` based rounding functions, for example:
+`divide.DownInt` can be used to round int dineros.
+For custom types, you will need to pass the
+type to the divider struct and ceate an instance of it: `divide.Down[int32]{}`.

 You can also create your own custom type dineros with a custom calculator by implementing the
 `CalculatorCore[T any]` interface.